Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### In terms of incident management, which value chain activity uses incident records as an input to improvement activities based on the incident frequency and severity?
+### In terms of Incident Management, which value chain activity uses incident records as an input to improvement activities based on the incident frequency and severity?

 - [ ] Engage.
 - [x] Improve.